jdreaver/rust-os/README.md

   - Refactor killing and sleeping so we don't rely on never having spurious wakeups, and so we don't need to rely on `&mut self` for scheduler to immediately run scheduler just once (we should run scheduler in a loop in case of spurious wakeup).
 - Per CPU
   - Have per CPU macros assert that types are correct.
+  - Arrays: have a helper macro to create a `MAX_CPUS`-sized array
+    - Have getter function that (in this order): disables preemption, gets current processor ID, gets the value in the array, and wraps it in a guard that will decrement preemption count when dropped.
+    - Ensure the guard function is not `Send` so it can't be sent across threads to another CPU on accident.
+    - Maybe have a helper to take locks for multiple CPUs in a consistent way to prevent deadlocks, like ordering by processor ID.
+(Linux scheduler code does this for per CPU run queues)
+    - Ensure array elements are cache aligned!
+We can use `#[repr(align(64))]` and just assert the alignment is >= 64 in the macros.
   - Encapsulation: it would be great to be able to have private per CPU vars.
 For example, a module could declare a CPU var, and the central `percpu` module ensures space gets allocated for it and it has an offset, but otherwise nothing is allowed to touch it outside of the module it is declared in.
   - Automatic conversion to/from primitive types.
 Allow loading `TaskId` directly instead of needing to use `u32`.
 - Userspace